murmcraft/bioinfo_rnd_task/README.md

     /scripts \
     0.99
 ```
-where `NA12878.vcf.gz` is the input VCF filename, `NA12878` is output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, `dbsnp_138.b37.excluding_sites_after_129.vcf.gz` is the known SNPs from dbSNP, `/scripts` is the path to scripts directory, and `0.99` is the subsampling fraction (here 99 %, because the test dataset is extremely small, but for a full WGS dataset one should choose a small value e.g. 0.20 depending on the size of the input data).
+where `${WKD}/variant-calling/NA12878.vcf.gz` is the input VCF filename, `NA12878` is an output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, `dbsnp_138.b37.excluding_sites_after_129.vcf.gz` is the known SNPs from dbSNP, `/scripts` is the path to scripts directory, and `0.99` is the subsampling fraction (here 99 %, because the test dataset is extremely small, but for a full WGS dataset one should choose a small value e.g. 0.20 depending on the size of the input data).

-Resulting output files at `${WKD}/variant-filtering/`:
+**Resulting output files** at `${WKD}/variant-filtering/`:
 - `NA12878.<date>.variant_QC.html` containing sample- and variant-wise quality metrics and quality plots
 - `NA12878.table`, a table containing several quality metrics values for all variants
 - `NA12878.variant_calling_summary_metrics` and `_detail_metrics`, tables containing summary quality metrics values used to generate the known/novel variant table in the HTML report